jocerfranquiz/jocerfranquiz/README.md

 ## Currently working with
+- RAG, Knowledge Graphs, Agentic Systems
+- Low-level Language Models
-- Azure, Databricks, Python
+- Databricks, Python
 - Relational/NoSQL/Graph databases
-- Preparation of Data platforms for AI
+- Data platforms for AI
-- Big Data & Analytics

 ## Learning more about
 - Low-level programming
 - Reinforcement Learning
 - Automation
-- Low-level small language models

-Find me as `@jocerfranquiz` on Twitter
+Find me as `@jocerfranquiz` on Twitter or [https://www.linkedin.com/in/jocerfranquiz/](https://www.linkedin.com/in/jocerfranquiz/) on LinkedIn

 <!--
 **jocerfranquiz/jocerfranquiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.